lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

 Q9: Write a SQL query to return the name of the gene that was most positively expressed in experiment exp23.
 Assume a minimum level of 1.0
-    - TABLES: `experiments, expression, genes`

     - SQL Query Pattern: